No, a former Duke basketball star is not going to buy the Commanders for $7 billion cash

 do not appear on a list of LEED certified designers put out by the U.S. Green Building Council.

+Dan Snyder has a deal in place to sell the NFL's Washington Commanders for the biggest price paid for a North American professional sports team.

-This wouldn't be the first time Davis has tried to jump into sports ownership circles.
+This would not be the first time Davis has tried to jump into sports ownership circles.

-He placed a bid for the Memphis Grizzlies in 2007 alongside Laettner
+In 2007, he and Laettner placed a bid for the Memphis Grizzlies

 that ultimately fell apart.

-Fortunes didn't improve from there for the duo, and in 2011 they were
+Fortunes did not improve from there for the duo and, in 2011, they were

 working to avoid jail time over their unpaid debts.

-All of which is to say Davis probably isn't going to be the new owner of the Washington Commanders.
+All of this to say: Davis probably is not going to be the new owner of the Washington Commanders.
 Though he did provide a change of pace for reporters as they await the final sale details.

 13 key dates in Dan Snyder's ownership of the Commanders